OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-25.md

 Its wick trimmers and trays are to be crafted from pure gold.

 ## Exodus 25:39
-A talent of pure gold is to be used for the lampstand and all these accessories.
+A full talent of pure gold is to be utilised for the lampstand and all these accessories.

 ## Exodus 25:40
 See that you make them according to the pattern shown to you on the mountain.